VCVRack/Rack/vst2_bin/README_vst2.txt

 + supports VST host timing (audioMasterGetTime / kVstTempoValid / kVstTransportPlaying, see Core.MIDI-1 module)
 + supports VST parameters (send / recv)
 + supports internal resampling (up to 16x with configurable quality)
++ supports dynamically loaded plugin DLLs
+   - the plugin.dll files are _not_ binary compatible with the VCV Rack plugins !
+   - there's a [plugin SDK](#dynamically-loaded-plugins-via-plugin-sdk) (for Microsoft Visual Studio 2017 Community Edition) which can be used to build new plugins without checking out this entire GIT repository
++ supports internal oversampling (up to 16x with configurable quality)
+   - the number of oversampled I/O channels can be limited to save CPU time
+   - offline rendering uses separate settings (highest quality by default)
-+ supports idle-detection (+wake up on MIDI note on or audio input)
++ supports idle-detection
+   - wake up on MIDI note on or audio input

 Here's a demo video of it: https://vimeo.com/277703414

-Tested in
+Windows version tested in:
   - Eureka (my own work-in-progress VST host)
   - Cockos Reaper
   - Propellerhead Reason 10
   - Steinberg Cubase Pro 9.5.30
   - LMMS 1.2.0-rc6
   - Jeskola Buzz 1.2 (build 1503 / x64)
-  - according to users: works in Bitwig Studio
+  - Bitwig Studio
+  - FLStudio
   - according to users: works in Nuendo
   - according to users: works in Ableton Live

+Linux version tested in:
+  - Bitwig Studio 2.4.1
+  - Renoise 3.1.0
+  - according to users: works in Qtractor 0.9.2

-The binary distribution contains the following (25) dynamically loaded add-on modules:
+The binary distribution contains the following (32) dynamically loaded add-on modules:
  - bsp.AttenuMixer
  - bsp.DownSampler
  - bsp.Legato